ghchinoy/cloud-status/extension/README.md

 Once installed, the `cloud-status` MCP server will be started automatically when you run `gemini`.

 You can then interact with the `cloud-status` tool using the Gemini CLI.
-For example:

 ```
-gemini /cloud-status.current
-gemini /cloud-status.history
+What's the service health of google cloud?
 ```

 ## Custom Commands